MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 However, the cmdlet will return information for both online users and on-premises users.
 If you want to exclude Skype for Business Online users from the data returned by the Get-CsUser cmdlet, use the following command:

-`Get-CsUser -Filter {TenantId -eq "00000000-0000-0000-0000-000000000000"}`
+`Get-CsUser -Filter "TenantId eq "00000000-0000-0000-0000-000000000000""`

 By definition, users homed on the on-premises version will always have a TenantId equal to 00000000-0000-0000-0000-000000000000.
 Users homed on Skype for Business Online will a TenantId that is equal to some value other than 00000000-0000-0000-0000-000000000000.

 **Note:**

-Beginning Microsoft Teams PowerShell version 2.6.2 onwards, the below updates are applicable for TeamsOnly customers.
+The below updates are applicable for TeamsOnly customers using Microsoft Teams PowerShell version 3.0.0 onwards

-*Deprecated Attributes* - Theses are no longer relevant to Teams
+*Deprecated Attributes* - Theses are no longer relevant to Teams and will not be displayed in this commandlet's output.

 - AcpInfo
 - AdminDescription